 Psoriasis is the most common autoimmune disease in the United States, affecting as many as 7.5 million people.
-If you can’t get your psoriasis under control, the skilled dermatologists at Manhattan Dermatology’s two locations in New York City’s Midtown East can help.
+If you can’t get your psoriasis under control, the skilled dermatologists at Manhattan Dermatology’s two locations in New York City’s Murray Hill and Midtown East can help.
 They offer effective treatments, including immunotherapy, for the different types of psoriasis, to treat the underlying cause of your outward symptoms.
 Call the Park Avenue office or the East 36th Street location, or book an appointment using the online scheduler.

 Psoriasis is a chronic autoimmune disease that speeds up the life cycle of skin cells, so they build up rapidly and produce red, scaly patches on the surface of your skin.
 These patches can be itchy and painful.
 There’s no cure for psoriasis, so your treatment focuses on helping you manage symptoms, which often come in the form of flare-ups.

 Psoriasis patches can appear anywhere on your body, but they most frequently occur on your knees, elbows, scalp, and back.
 The patches vary in size and may cover a large area of your skin.

 There are several types of psoriasis, and each has its own set of symptoms.
 The most common forms of psoriasis include:

 There are less common types of psoriasis as well, including pustular, erythrodermic, and psoriatic arthritis.

 Your psoriasis symptoms largely depend on which type you have.
 Plaque psoriasis usually appears as raised, red skin lesions (plaques) covered in a silvery scale, while nail psoriasis affects your fingernails and toenails.
 It might cause your nails to separate from the nail bed, or your nails may crumble in more severe, untreated instances.